 Thousands of first responders and others exposed to the toxins of Ground Zero are now sick and in need of treatment and compensation.
 H.R.
 847 would build on the current World Trade Center health programs to provide long-term, comprehensive health care and compensation for those in need.
-In order to bring the bill to the floor, the bill as amended would cost \$7.4 billion, which will be completely offset by closing a tax loophole on foreign companies, which will raise \$7.4 billion over 10 years.
+The bill as amended would cost \$7.4 billion, which will be completely offset by closing a tax loophole on foreign companies, which will raise \$7.4 billion over 10 years.
 Specifically, the bill would do the following: